 Many participants were excited about the opportunity to go all in and make a conscious effort to not only end the day with as little waste as possible but invest in practices that would lead them towards a zero waste lifestyle.

-Like Kara, Alyssa made an effort to limit her waste during the 24-hour period, but also consider what will end up as waste in the future.
+Like Kara, Alyssa made an effort to limit her waste during the 24-hour period, but also consider what would end up as waste in the future.

 “I tried to think about things I was using that I maybe didn't waste yesterday but will be wasted in the future.
 My biggest challenge is toothpaste, I'd love to make my own but when I read how to make it I ran into a lot of conflicting information.
 I have some more work to do to get to the bottom of this!” – Alyssa